coroner4817/coroner4817.github.io/coding/_posts/2021-02-07-linux-knowledge-tree.md

 49. fuser: check the program that currently using the file
 50. isof: list the file that opened by a process
 51. ldd: list the shared lib that used by a program

----
-### Side note

-I haven’t updated my website for a while.
-I was stuck at some very silly personal issues and was kind of lost myself.
-Those issues add some really frustrating vibe to the end of 2020 and truly make it the worst year ever for me.
-Nevertheless, I am glad I have overcame them and have set some more reasonable expectation and goals to achieve in the new year.